dart-lang/language/working/modules/feature-specification.md

 *   If the class has at least one generative constructor (which may be default), it is treated as implicitly marked `open`.

-*   If the class has at least one generative constructor (which may be default) and is not marked `abstract` it is treated as implicitly marked `class`.

-*   If the class has no non-default generative constructors, and `Object` as superclass, it is treated as implicitly marked `mixin`.
+*   If the class has no non-default generative constructors, and `Object` as superclass, it continues to expose an implicit mixin.

 [language versioning]: https://dart.dev/guides/language/evolution#language-versioning

-When updating a library to the language version that supports modules, you'll want to decide what capabilities to offer, or just place all the modifiers you can to preserve the class's current behavior.
+When updating a library to the language version that supports modules, you'll want to decide what capabilities to offer, or just place all the modifiers you need to preserve the class's current behavior.

+Migrating a class that is used both as a class and a mixin is harder.
+For that, you will have to migrate it to two separate declarations and give one of them a different name.
+Fortunately, classes used this way are very rare.

 **TODO: Investigate tooling to automatically migrate.**

 ## Capability controls on members

 **TODO: Do we want 'final' non-overridable members?**

+**TODO: Protected?**

 ## Implicit modules and legacy code